Fourier interpolation on the real line: Interpolation basis for odd functions

-The difference in exponents of $(-i\tau)$ come from the fact that the weight of $K_{\eps}(z,\tau)$ in $\tau$ is now~$3/2$ instead of~$1/2$, but with appropriate changes the proof still goes through.
+The difference in exponents of $(-i\tau)$ come from the fact that the weight of $K_{\eps}(z,\tau)$ in variable~$\tau$ is now~$3/2$, but with appropriate changes the proof still goes through.
 Finally, we get the following interpolation theorem for odd Schwartz functions. \begin{theorem} For any odd Schwartz function $f\colon\RR\to\RR$ and any $x\in\RR$ we have

 where $c_n(x) = (d_n^{+}(x)+d_n^{-}(x))/2$. \end{theorem} As in the even case, the functional equations for $G_{\eps}$ show that~\eqref{eq:summation_odd} holds for $o_{\tau}(x)$, so one only needs to show that $o_{\tau}$ are dense in the space of odd Schwartz functions, which can be done by an approximation argument, similarly to the proof of Theorem~\ref{thm:summation}.